Skip to main content

 Mary Ball Washington was orphaned early, grew up poor, and was later widowed with five children under the age of twelve to support.
 She did the best she knew how for her family in the harsh world of the eighteenth-century Chesapeake.
 She poured her exceptional vitality, deep religious convictions, and unflagging persistence into her first son, George.
 We still admire him for the honorable way he used those qualities to create a country and a government.
 Why has she not received historians' respect for her years of lonely and challenging work?

-Since her death in 1789, the Founder's mother has endured a tumultuous half-life.
+Since her death in 1789, the first president's mother has endured a tumultuous half-life.
 George Washington's first chroniclers extolled her as the pious and self-sacrificing mother of the sainted president.
 President Andrew Jackson praised her richly at a ceremony to lay the cornerstone for a monument planned for her.
 But after the Civil War, she started a steep descent in the esteem of her son's scholars.
-By the mid-twentieth century, she had become unloving, jealous, whiny, and greedy.
+By the mid-20th century, she had become unloving, jealous, whiny, and greedy.
 That monument was never erected.

 As I read George Washington's biographers' shape-shifting accounts of his mother, my confusion gave way to anger.
 I have spent my life studying and writing North American women's history to try to retrieve some of what has been lost, to try to replace incomprehension or criticism with historical context, and to substitute evidence for stereotypes and sentiment.
 I research and write to try to be fair to women whom historians have ignored or misjudged.
 Mary had clearly suffered from egregiously unfair treatment.